 Travis: So those are the different modes that the chart has.
 We can, of course, down at the bottom with the pen, we can actually make this more minimalistic.
 We can actually go to full screen, if we wanna go for the chart to full screen there to use all the available space we can go back and again, we can start now editing and not only can we add tags but we can start configuring the settings of the trend.
 As you see here with the pens, I can click the edit button.
 Well what that's gonna do is edit that particular pen.
 If I got to the Settings over here, I can actually go and see the chart setting.
 So I can have...
 I can see the axes, I have one axis right now, I can add additional axes, if I wanna add another one.
 Here, maybe I want that position on the right-hand side, I have it Auto Range and this will be Value over there.
 I'm gonna go ahead and add that.
 I can go to a particular pen.
 So let's say I want realistic three to be inside of Axis 1 instead of the default axis, and that can change the plot.
-I can hide this from the chart, from the pen control panel, I can make it user-selectable or not, do all sorts of different settings for this.
+I can hide this from the chart, from the pen control panel, I can make it user-selectable or not, and do all sorts of different settings for this.
 Type of it, if you want an area or bar.
 So if I want to make an area render, I can set the colors and the styling for that.
 All of these things we can set for each of these pens.
 And finish that.
 So now I have got that on its own axis, and I got it using Area Renderer on that.

 Travis: We can add multiple plots, so if I did wanna have a second plot in here, we can specify a relative weight with those plots on that, and I can then go back to a pen and say, I want a Realistic 3 not only in its own axis, I'll go back to the default axis, but I want it in plot one.
 I'll go ahead and do that now I've got two different plots up there that I can deal with.

 Travis: And lastly with the configurations are the columns.
 So these are the columns that we see in the Pens table down below.
 And the first ones are if I'm not in the Brush Range mode, I can see the Current Value, Min Max, Average, X-trace, Axis, and Plus.
 So you can choose which ones you want to be there, which ones you don't.
 If I didn't want Minimum, Maximum, I don't want those to show up, I just want the Current Value, the Axis and the X-trace, we can do that.
-When we're in the Brush Range mode, this is where we can actually specify all the statistics columns that we want to show up for that, so you can hide or show those.
+When we're in the Brush Range mode, this is where we can actually specify all the statistics columns that we want to show up for, so you can hide or show those.